paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-417-operations-of-carriers.md

   (D) the assistance will provide material benefits to a broad segment of the travelling public, including business, educational institutions, and other enterprises, whose access to the national air transportation system is limited;

+  (E) the assistance will be used to help restore scheduled passenger air service that has been terminated;

-  (E) the assistance will be used in a timely fashion; and
+  (F) the assistance will be used in a timely fashion; and

-  (F) multiple communities cooperate to submit a regional or multistate application to consolidate air service into one regional airport.
+  (G) multiple communities cooperate to submit a regional or multistate application to consolidate air service into one regional airport.

 **(d) Types of Assistance.—** The Secretary may use amounts made available under this section—